cloudflare/cloudflare-docs-engine/src/content/tutorials/build-a-slackbot/index.md

 ![Build a Slack Application](./media/issue-command.png)

-This tutorial makes use of [Wrangler](https://github.com/cloudflare/wrangler), our command-line tool for generating, building, and publishing projects on the Cloudflare Workers platform.
-If you haven’t used Wrangler, we recommend checking out the [Quick Start Guide](/quickstart), which will get you set up with Wrangler, and familiar with the basic commands.

 This tutorial is recommended for people who are familiar with writing web applications.
 If you’ve ever built an application with tools like [Node](https://nodejs.org) and [Express](https://expressjs.com), this project will feel very familiar to you.
 That being said, if you’re new to writing web apps, we think that Workers is a super easy way to focus on writing code, and actually shipping projects: maybe you’ve wanted to build something like a Slack bot in the past, but things like deployment and configuration have always seemed a little scary.
 In either case, welcome!

 One more thing before you start the tutorial: if you’d like to see the code, or how the bot works in an actual Slack channel, we’ve made the final version of the codebase [available on GitHub](https://github.com/signalnerve/workers-slack-bot).
 From there, you can add your own Slack API keys, and deploy it to your own Slack channels for testing.